gitlabhq/gitlabhq/doc/user/project/pages/introduction.md

 Most modern browsers support downloading files in a compressed format.
 This speeds up downloads by reducing the size of files.

-Before serving an uncompressed file, Pages will check whether the same file exists with a `.br` or `.gz` extension.
-If it does, and the browser supports receiving compressed files, it will serve that version instead of the uncompressed one.
+Before serving an uncompressed file, Pages checks if the same file exists with a `.br` or `.gz` extension.
+If it does, and the browser supports receiving compressed files, it serves that version instead of the uncompressed one.

 To take advantage of this feature, the artifact you upload to the Pages should have this structure: